Skip to main content

 More effective ethical supply chains will again go above and beyond this.
 They will disincentivise processes that put a long-term strain on the natural world, such as the ongoing use of agrochemicals.

-This pressure can have a ripple down effect: if companies ask suppliers to have ethical supply chains too, respect for workers’ rights and the environment will spread through the pyramid as a whole.
+This pressure can have a ripple effect: if companies require suppliers to have ethical supply chains too, respect for workers’ rights and the environment will spread through the pyramid as a whole.

 How companies benefit from an ethical supply chain

 But it is not only the environment and workers that win.
-Aside from the ethical obligation not to fund abuses, companies themselves can benefit.
+Aside from the ethical obligation not to profit from abuses, companies themselves can benefit.

 It is increasingly normal for companies to consider ethical and reputational ‘risk’ in financial projections for the following year.
 This shows that abuses in a supply chain come with a real financial cost.